yapshinn/moe-kuochuansec/_applied-learning-programme/Spin Doctors Programme.md

 </thead>
 <tbody>
   <tr>
-    <td colspan="2">Kuo Chuan Presbyterian Secondary School is proud to have helped nurture budding, talented writers in our school through our Spin Doctors programme.
+    <td style="text-align: justify" colspan="2">Kuo Chuan Presbyterian Secondary School is proud to have helped nurture budding, talented writers in our school through our Spin Doctors programme.
 Through attending our creative writing workshops, these writers have benefitted by learning how to write prolifically while forming their own creative writing portfolios.</td>
   </tr>
 </tbody>
 </table>